fluxynet/sequitur/README.md

 # sequitur

-Golang Monad implementation for error handling in sequences of actions
+Golang error handling in sequences of actions